 Christine M. Dawson is a writer, teacher educator, and writing researcher.
-She is on the leadership team for the Empire State Writing Project Network (representing the eight New York sites of the National Writing Project), is the president-elect for the New York State Association of Teacher Educators, and is co-chair of the Commission for Writing Teacher Education for NCTE’s English Language Arts Teacher Educators (ELATE).
-In New York, she serves as a member of the New York State Education Department English Language Arts Advisory Panel and is a representative to the New York English Language Arts Staff and Curriculum Development Network.
-Christine teaches curriculum studies and literacy courses to preservice teachers at Siena College, and she also consults and offers a range of professional development workshops in curriculum and literacy.
+She is the Director of the Teacher Preparation Program at Siena College, where she teaches courses on literacy and curriculum design.
+She is the past president of the New York State Association of Teacher Educators, a state affiliate of the national Association of Teacher Educators.
+She is a member of the Teacher Education Advisory Group for New York State, as well as a member of the New York State Education Department’s English Language Arts Advisory Panel.
+Christine also consults and offers a range of professional development workshops in curriculum and literacy.

 Christine earned her doctorate in Curriculum, Instruction, and Teacher Education from Michigan State University, and she holds an MA in Curriculum and Teaching from Columbia University Teachers College and a BA from the University of Virginia.
 Prior to pursuing her doctorate, Christine taught secondary English for 10 years, served as an English department coordinator for a middle/high school, and was a literacy coach.
 She has been awarded several teaching awards, including Michigan State University’s Excellence and Innovation in Teaching Award for the College of Education and New Jersey’s Middlesex County Teacher of the Year Award.